Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 ### 2. Button profiles for other types of assistive switches

 The software requires the dimensions of the button to automatically generate testpoint locations.
-The current code uses the dimension of the MMC60 button (60mm diameter).
-To test other cylindrical buttons, the variables "BUTTON_MAX_COORD" and "self.window_size" in mode_window_layout.py would need to be changed to the diameter (in mm) of the button.
-Adding button profiles would make it easier to test different buttons
+The current code uses the dimension of the MMC60 button (60mm diameter and 45.7mm height).
+To test other cylindrical buttons, the variables "BUTTON_MAX_COORD" and "self.window_size" in mode_window_layout.py would need to be changed to the diameter (in mm) of the button, and "45.7" in the method send_gCode_Test would need to be changed to the height (in mm).
+Adding button profiles would make it easier for testing without having to edit the code each time we want to test a new button.
+A possible implementation is giving the user the option to add a new button profile (dimensions) or select from a previously saved profile.

 ## License